 From it helping you to get loans from banks when you need them to expand your business to it revealing whether you are running profit or loss on your business.
 It helps you know how much you have been spending on expenses and how much you can continue to spend.
 The benefits are truly unlimited.

 How to make more profits from your bookshop business in Nigeria.

 A. Diversify your Bookshop Business

-Asides from selling books in your bookshop, you can diversify by selling writing and painting utensils.
+Aside from selling books in your bookshop, you can diversify by selling writing and painting utensils.
 I know a bookshop in Ojuelegba that does this with ease.
-They sell paintbrushes, paints, cardboards, biros, pens; name it – anything that has to do with writing and drawing and this has helped them draw crowds (loyal customers) to their bookshop.
+They sell paintbrushes, paints, cardboard, biros, pens; name it – anything that has to do with writing and drawing and this has helped them draw crowds (loyal customers) to their bookshop.

 If you are not buying books from them, you can buy painting materials.
-Painters, teachers, parents, school owners, students patronize them and this, in turn, increases their sales and boost profit.
+Painters, teachers, parents, school owners, and students patronize them and this, in turn, increases their sales and boosts profit.
 This is an option for you.